Study of Excited $\Xi$ Baryons with the PANDA Detector: Event Reconstruction

 The comparison between the generated and the reconstructed distributions shows that the \piminus from the signal events are clearly identifiable.\\ The relative momentum resolution is obtained from

 where $p^{\mt{reco}}$ denotes the reconstructed and $p^{\mt{MC}}$ the generated momentum.
-The value of the resolution is determined by performing a double Gaussian fit to the resulting distribution and using the width of the inner, most narrow, Gauss function.
-Here, about $64\,\%$ of the yield is in the inner Gauss and about $86\,\%$ in the second Gauss function.
+The value of the resolution is determined by performing a double Gaussian fit to the resulting distribution, see \cref{fig:DoubleGaussFitProton}.

+The width of the inner, most narrow, Gauss function is used as the momentum resolution.
+Here, about $64\,\%$ of the yield is within the range of the inner Gauss function and about $86\,\%$ in the range of the second Gauss function.
 By varying the fit parameters, the systematic error of the fit value is estimated to be $0.09$ percentage points.

 The determined fit values are summarized in \cref{tab:MomResFinalStates}.